What Are Essential Oils?

 Once you are comfortable using the oils in a bath or shower, you'll discover which oils suit you best.
 Some people enjoy the invigorating tingle and muscle relaxing effect of using a blend such as Pain-X in their bath while others would never consider adding such a blend (that includes Peppermint) to their bath.
 Explore the possibilities slowly, and you should feel the reward.

 There is some debate amongst aromatherapists regarding the safe use of essential oils internally.
 However, in 1996 Michel Vanhove-Geert Devlieghere spoke at the First Australasian Aromatherapy Conference: "The anxiety about internal use of essential oils is due to a lack of knowledge."
 It is his contention that ingestion of essential oils may, in some circumstances, be safer, or more desirable, than topical application.

 Compared to the vast number of essential oils available, there are relatively few that are possibly not suitable to be taken internally, and there is controversy over that list.
-When an oil has produced negative reactions, it's possible that they were of inferior quality or not used within reason.
+When an oil has produced negative reactions, it's possible that they were of inferior quality or not used within safe parameters.

-If the goal is to get the essential oil into the bloodstream, consider that topical use of essential oils becomes internal use (whether diluted or not), in that the essential oil is absorbed through the skin into the bloodstream and then to the rest of the body.
+Topical use of essential oils becomes internal use (whether diluted or not), in that the essential oil is potentially absorbed through the skin into the bloodstream and then to the rest of the body.
 We need to determine which application best suits the need, a drop or two internally or on the skin.
 We feel that the oils, unless needed in the digestion system, are equally or more effective inhaled or applied topically with proper dilution.

 When we practice common sense and moderation in the usage of essential oils and only use pure, premium-quality oils, we rarely hear of harm, and then that is only temporary.
 If you feel to use an essential oil internally, ensure that the oil/blend will be both effective for the presenting condition and tolerable to the digestion system.

-The following is what Kurt Schnaubelt (PhD in chemistry and founder and scientific director of the Pacific Institute of Aromatherapy) has to say about internal use:9
+The following is what Kurt Schnaubelt (PhD in chemistry and founder and scientific director of the Pacific Institute of Aromatherapy) has to say about internal use:10

 Ingesting essential oils is a topic at the center of one of aromatherapy's culture wars.
 Let us again try to diffuse some of the tension with common sense.
 Despite conventional assumptions, topical application of essential oils can be highly effective, as they penetrate lipophilic (fatty) skin tissue effectively and even enter the blood stream via this route.
 They will be metabolized eventually once they reach the liver.